-Twilio, by default, handles standard English-language reply messages such as STOP, BLOCK or CANCEL for long code text messages for you in accordance with industry standards.
-However Twilio does not handle this for Short Codes.
-Supported long code messages are as follows:
+Twilio, by default, handles standard English-language reply messages such as STOP, BLOCK or CANCEL for long code messages for you in accordance with industry standards.
+Supported opt-out and opt-in keywords on long code messaging are listed below:

 - STOP, STOPALL, UNSUBSCRIBE, CANCEL, END, and QUIT - will stop customers from receiving messages from that particular Twilio number.
+When attempting to send a message to a subscriber that previously texted in any of the keywords mentioned above, Twilio's API will throw a 400 response with error code 21610.
 If you are using more than one long code, customers who text STOP, STOPALL, UNSUBSCRIBE, CANCEL, END or QUIT to one of your long codes will not be prevented from receiving messages sent from other of your long codes unless you take additional action separate from Twilio to prevent that from occurring.
 In addition, only single-word messages will trigger the block.
 So, for example, replying “STOP” will stop the customer from receiving messages from that particular Twilio number, but replying “STOP PLEASE” will not.
 Further, the block works and is logged even if your number currently has no messaging request URL.

-- START, YES and UNSTOP will opt customers back in to the messages coming from your Twilio phone number, and these messages will also be delivered to your Twilio account so you can update your application logic.
+- START, YES and UNSTOP will opt customers back in to the messages coming from your Twilio phone number, and these messages will also be delivered to your Twilio account as well as the defined web hook so you can update your application logic.

 Note:Text message campaigns may be subject to various legal compliance requirements depending on the nature of your text messaging campaign, the location from where you are sending your text messages, and the location of your recipients.
 While Twilio will handle the above-described messages on long codes in the way described in this article, you should consult with your legal counsel to ensure that your text messaging campaign conforms will need to meet all applicable legal compliance requirements.